MEDICINE FROM NATURE|

 Take garlic for instance; it contains many antioxidants and is perfectly suited to protect against cough, cold and flu.
 Garlic has the compound Allicin, that has excellent anti-bacterial, anti-viral and anti-fungal properties.

-Other favorites of herbalist are without doubt Cat’s claw (Uncaria guianensis & tomentosa).
+Other favorites of herbalist are without doubt Cat’s claw (Uncaria guianensis & tomentosa), Curcumin (Curcuma longa) and Asthma weed (Euphorbia hirta).

-They are very effective in fighting internal inflammations.
+They are all very effective in fighting internal inflammations.

 Many more challenges also still remain to be addressed.